 Care of our cats.
 The narrow mission of Big Cat Rescue is to provide the best permanent home we can for the abused, abandoned and retired cats in our care.
-We do this by building enclosures in a very natural habitat with foliage and shelter on our 45 acre site, by providing the best nutritional and medical care possible, and by having active operant conditioning and enrichment programs to provide for their physical and psychological well being.
+We do this by building enclosures in a very natural habitat with foliage and shelter on our 67 acre site, by providing the best nutritional and medical care possible, and by having active operant conditioning and enrichment programs to provide for their physical and psychological well being.

 Education.
 The broader mission of the sanctuary is to reduce the number of cats that suffer the fate of abandonment and/or abuse and to encourage preservation of habitat and wildlife.
 We urge people to behave in a way that will support these goals by teaching people about the plight of the cats, both in the wild and in captivity.
 We accomplish this through educational guided tours, educational programs for young people, and by maintaining a website that is the world’s largest and best resource for information about exotic cats.

-See our annual report at http://bigcatrescue.org/2012/2011-annual-report
+Results: See our annual report at https://bigcatrescue.org/2016-annual-report/

 Direct beneficiaries per year: 60+ big cats

 Programs: Rescuing and providing permanent care for big cats.
 Saving cats in the wild.